-All non-responders with employment of 1,000 or more are sent a Chief Executive Letter (CEL), and a duplicate questionnaire, rather than a second reminder as their impact on provisional estimates is the greatest.
+All non-responders with employment of 1,000 or more are sent a Chief Executive Letter (CEL), and a duplicate questionnaire in August if they have still not returned.
 The CEL is a stronger reminder to inform the chief executive or managing director that the business has not responded and is a reminder of the legal requirement to respond.
 The CEL further outlines the non-compliance penalties prior to any enforcement procedures.

 During the data collection period, the APS response rates for returned questionnaires are monitored regularly.
 A manual exercise is undertaken during the data collection cycle to identify industries with low response rates.

-Telephone response chasing starts after the second reminders have been dispatched (start of June) and continue, if necessary, up to the final result run (November following the reference year).
+Telephone response chasing may occur depending on resourcing priorities.
+It starts after the second reminders have been dispatched (start of June) and continues, if necessary, up to the final result run (November following the reference year).
 It is intended to encourage the completion of the questionnaire and address any respondent issues in a timely and efficient manner, which all leads to the production of a quality output.